It’s all fun and games until your RV breaks.

 I’m so not mechanically inclined.
 The whole idea of touching my rig is terrifying.
 I’m afraid I’ll blow something up!
 How can you be sure I’ll understand what Ed teaches in the course?

 Ed does the bulk of the teaching.
-Liz comes in at the end of each module to ask questions and get further information if necessary.
-You know, because she’s a good wife just trying to be thorough….not micromanaging or anything.
+Liz, his wife and founder of The Virtual Campground, comes in at the end of each module to ask questions and get further information if necessary.
+You know, because she’s a former teacher who is just trying to be thorough….not micromanaging or anything.

-What the hell makes you so sure you know what you’re talking about?
+What the heck makes you so sure you know what you’re talking about?

-Ed is a certified RV mechanic.
-He spent months in school training to work on RVs and has spent the last year working on RVs.
-He’s also worked with people over-the-phone and used to teaching people remotely, just like in this course.
+Ed spent months in school training to work on RVs and get his certification.
+He has worked on RVs while they were RV owners and has also worked with people over-the-phone.
+He is very used to teaching people remotely, just like in this course.

 I can get this for free on YouTube.
 Why are you charging me?

 For every good video out there on YouTube for RV maintenance, there are 3-5 terrible ones.
-Unfortunately for you, YouTube doesn’t require its users to upload factual information or be of a certain IQ.
-This course however, is guaranteed good and reputable information in language you can actually understand.
-And it doesn’t take an hour to find the right video.
+Unfortunately for you, YouTube doesn’t require its users to upload factual information or be certified to teach.
+This course however, is guaranteed to include good and reputable information in language you can actually understand.
+And it doesn’t take an hour to find the right video or to compare answers across several.
 It’s all right there on the course dashboard once you buy.

 Yikes.
 So this is awkward, but yeah… You can request a full refund up to thirty days after purchase.
-I want you to trust me that if this isn’t for you, I’ll give you all your money back without harassment or guilt.
+We want you to trust us and promise if this isn’t right for you, we’ll give you your money back without harassment or guilt.

-Just like I trust you’re not going to watch all the videos, download all the cheat sheets, and then ask for a refund.
+Just like we trust you’re not going to watch all the videos, download all the cheat sheets, and then ask for a refund.

 We’re both better than that.